w3c/wai-wcag-supplemental/_collections/_lv/template.md

 * { only list here if particularly useful ; otherwise, delete this section }

 ##  Key Terms
-* { only list here if needed. can use WCAG termsor to add new one if needed ; otherwise, delete this section }
+* { only list here if needed ; otherwise, delete this section ? can use WCAG termsor to add new one }

 ##  <em>Editorial Notes </em>

 <strong>These notes are <em>not</em> for the published document &mdash; just for us working through ideas.</strong>

-{notes here :- }
+{ notes here :- }